sonny-tel/Ion/README.md

 Going forward, this project will keep versioning mostly in check with upstream Northstar, mods will still be named Northstar.* so you can host with Northstar players (Northstar.Custom being required and that).

-The `VANILLA` const has been stripped, and has been replaced with `NSIsVanilla()`.
-This may be reimplemented in the future but only to Client and Server VMs for compat depending on demand.
+The `VANILLA` const has been deprecated, and has been replaced with `NSIsVanilla()`.
+This is still somewhat implemented but only really practical in Client and Server VMs.

-For mod developers, an `ION_VER` const has been declared if you'd like parity across forks.
-You'll also want to replace `Remote_RegisterFunction` with `NSRemote_RegisterFunction` to prevent out-of-sync disconnects.
+For mod developers, an `ION_VER` const has been declared although this probably won't be too helpful, so you can also use `VANILLA` which is 2 instead of 1 if you want to use that instead.
+You'll also want to replace `Remote_RegisterFunction` with `NSRemote_RegisterFunction` to prevent out-of-sync disconnects since ideally all scripts can be compiled at once.

 The B3, Wingman Eite and Softball, along with some other weapons will be extremely wonky on Northstar servers, nothing I can do about that unless the server you're on is also running Ion.
-SNS and some other modes probably wont work for Northstar players if you're hosting from Ion due to changes fixing this.
+SNS and some other modes probably wont work for Northstar players if you're hosting from Ion due to changes fixing this between Northstar and Vanilla.

 ## Build
 You'll want to use the branch repositories, build steps should be basically the same as normal Northstar: